GMLJ/GMLJ/README.md

 I recently honed coding skills as a self-taught developer 👨🏻‍💻 &nbsp;.
 I am now leveraging years of project lead experience, as well as knowledge as a front-end developer with the ultimate aim of transitioning to the tech industry as an expert Project Manager.
 </br>
 </br>
-I now dedicate 100% of my time to helping IDEAS COME TO LIFE🦋 &nbsp;
+I dedicate 100% of my time to helping IDEAS COME TO LIFE🦋 &nbsp;
 </br>

 ## 🛠️ Languages and Tools